 71. Watch YouTube videos on favorite topics and discuss them.

 72. Help your child write a letter to grandparents or relatives.
 A letter exchange is a valuable way to strengthen both growing literacy and family ties.
-(3 Good Ways to Boost a Bilingual Child’s Language Ability and Loving Bond with Grandparents)
+(Are Your Bilingual Kids Writing Letters in the Minority Language? and 3 Good Ways to Boost a Bilingual Child’s Language Ability and Loving Bond with Grandparents)

 73. Look for a pen-pal for your child, another child of a similar age and ability in the target language.